TurkuNLP/register-annotation-docs/index.md

 <a href="hybrids">When to give a document several labels</a>

 Please note that
-- You can have a look at how the document website looks like by following the document url
+- You can have a look at how the document website looks like by following the document url on the annotator
 - The annotation decision should, however, base on the text on the annotator

 ## Quickstart